ballerina-platform/ballerina-distribution/examples/xml-json-conversion/xml_json_conversion.md

 # XML JSON conversion

-The `xmldata` library provides functions to perform conversions between XML and JSON/Ballerina records/Map<anydata>.
+The `xmldata` library provides APIs to perform conversions between XML and JSON/Ballerina records/Map<anydata>.

 For more information on the underlying module, see the [xmldata module](https://docs.central.ballerina.io/ballerina/xmldata/latest/).